sams-tom/Multimodal-AUV/README.md

   image_enhancement_method: "AverageSubtraction"
 ```

-# Model architecture
+# 🧠 Model Architecture 🏗️

 This project leverages sophisticated **Bayesian Neural Network (BNN)** architectures designed for robust multimodal data fusion and uncertainty quantification in underwater environments.
-The core design principles are modularity and adaptability, allowing for both unimodal and multimodal processing.
+The core design principles are **modularity** and **adaptability** , allowing for both unimodal and multimodal processing. ✨

-## **1. Multimodal Fusion Architecture:**
+## **1. Multimodal Fusion Architecture:**  🤝
 The primary model (`multimodal.py` in `train/` and `base_models.py`) is designed to integrate information from different sensor modalities:
-* **Image Encoder:** A Convolutional Neural Network (CNN) backbone (e.g., a pre-trained ResNet, specifically adapted to be Bayesian) processes the optical imagery from AUVs.
+* **Image Encoder:** A Convolutional Neural Network (CNN) backbone (e.g., a pre-trained ResNet, specifically adapted to be Bayesian) processes the optical imagery from AUVs. 📸
-* **Sonar Encoder(s):** Separate CNN backbones process the structured sonar data (bathymetry, side-scan sonar).
+* **Sonar Encoder(s):** Separate CNN backbones process the structured sonar data (bathymetry 📏, side-scan sonar 📡).
 These are adapted to handle the specific characteristics of sonar grids (e.g., single-channel or multi-channel inputs derived from `image_processing.py`).
 * **Fusion Layer:** Features extracted from each modality's encoder are concatenated or combined using a dedicated fusion layer (e.g., a fully connected network, attention mechanism).
-This layer learns the optimal way to combine visual and acoustic information.
+This layer learns the optimal way to combine visual and acoustic information.  🔗
-* **Prediction Head:** A final set of layers (often fully connected) takes the fused features and outputs predictions for the target task (e.g., benthic habitat classification), with the Bayesian nature providing a distribution over these predictions.
+* **Prediction Head:** A final set of layers (often fully connected) takes the fused features and outputs predictions for the target task (e.g., benthic habitat classification  🐠), with the Bayesian nature providing a distribution over these predictions.

-### Visual representation
+### Visual representation  🖼️
 ![image](https://github.com/user-attachments/assets/3d799daf-b876-45a6-bc93-5837dd7bd80f)

-**2. Bayesian Neural Network Implementation:**
+**2. Bayesian Neural Network Implementation:** 💡
 The "Bayesian" aspect is achieved by converting deterministic layers (e.g., Linear, Conv2D) into their probabilistic counterparts using `bayesian-torch`.
 This means:

-* **Weight Distributions:** Instead of learning fixed weights, the model learns distributions over its weights, allowing it to output a distribution of predictions for a given input.
+* **Weight Distributions:** Instead of learning fixed weights, the model learns **distributions over its weights**, allowing it to output a distribution of predictions for a given input.📊
-* **Uncertainty Quantification:** The variance in these output predictions provides a direct measure of the model's confidence and epistemic uncertainty, which is vital for decision-making in ambiguous underwater settings.
+* **Uncertainty Quantification:** The variance in these output predictions provides a direct measure of the model's confidence and **epistemic uncertainty**, which is vital for decision-making in ambiguous underwater settings. 🌊

-**3. Foundation Model Concept:**
+**3. Foundation Model Concept:** 🚀
 The project aims to provide a **retrainable foundation model**.
 This implies:
-* The architecture is general enough to be applicable across various underwater mapping tasks.
+* The architecture is general enough to be applicable across various underwater mapping tasks. 🌐
-* It is pre-trained on a diverse dataset (e.g., Northern Britain benthic habitat data), providing strong initial feature representations.
+* It is pre-trained on a diverse dataset (e.g., Northern Britain benthic habitat data), providing strong initial feature representations.💪
-* Users can then fine-tune this pre-trained model (`multimodal.py` in `train/`) on their own smaller, specific datasets to adapt it to new areas or slightly different classification schemes, significantly reducing training time and data requirements.
+* Users can then **fine-tune** this pre-trained model (`multimodal.py` in `train/`) on their own smaller, specific datasets to adapt it to new areas or slightly different classification schemes, significantly reducing training time and data requirements. ⏱️

-**4. Unimodal Models:**
+**4. Unimodal Models:**  🎯
-The project also includes components (`unitmodal.py` in `train/` and potentially `base_models.py`) to train and evaluate models based on single modalities (e.g., image-only or sonar-only).
+The project also includes components (`unitmodal.py` in `train/` and potentially `base_models.py`) to train and evaluate models based on **single modalities** (e.g.,  image-only 📸 or sonar-only 📡).
 This allows for ablation studies and comparison with the performance benefits of multimodal fusion.

 ### Visual representation
 ![image](https://github.com/user-attachments/assets/14dbb63f-864d-4fca-9bb5-fd26b91ea827)